 PRBCs pack a more potent punch of oxygen-carrying capacity than whole blood.
-Dogs with severe anemia may require multiple units of PRBCs to compensate for their low red blood cell count.
+Dogs with severe anaemia may require multiple units of PRBCs to compensate for their low red blood cell count.
 PRBCs can efficiently deliver the red blood cells necessary to help the animal recover more quickly.

 Uses of Canine Packed Red Blood Cells

-The primary use of Canine Packed Red Blood Cells is to treat anemia in dogs.
-Occurring when a dog has a deficiency of red blood cells or haemoglobin, the protein in red blood cells that carries oxygen throughout the body, anemia can be caused by a variety of factors.
+The primary use of Canine Packed Red Blood Cells is to treat anaemia in dogs.
+Occurring when a dog has a deficiency of red blood cells or haemoglobin, the protein in red blood cells that carries oxygen throughout the body, anaemia can be caused by a variety of factors.
 These include blood loss due to trauma, surgery, or disease, chronic kidney disease, cancer and chemotherapy, parasitic infections, and autoimmune disorders as well as genetic disorders such as haemophilia.

-PRBCs are an excellent choice for treating anemia, as they contain a high concentration of red blood cells and carry a low risk of adverse reaction as they are compatible with most dogs.
+PRBCs are an excellent choice for treating anaemia, as they contain a high concentration of red blood cells and carry a low risk of adverse reaction as they are compatible with most dogs.
 Packed red blood cells are also often used to support dogs undergoing surgery—especially if they are at risk of blood loss during the procedure.